 - Having thoughts about death or suicide

 If you recognise any of these signs, or are concerned that someone you care about is depressed, it is important to get support and advice.
 Don't keep these feelings bottled up inside.
 Talk to someone you trust, such as a parent, friend or teacher.
-You can speak to your GP who can refer you to a counsellor or possibly prescribe medication, or you could get in touch with a counsellor directly at one of the agencies listed in the contacts section.
+You can speak to your GP who can refer you to a counsellor or possibly prescribe medication, or you could get in touch with a counsellor directly at one of the agencies listed in the contacts section below or the featured links to the right.